In an uncertain market, you need a good realtor

 Here are some warning signs:

 - The agent emphasizes their commission rate in your initial conversation instead of focusing on your goals.

 - They’re overly positive or pressure you during showings, saying things like, “This home has everything!” or “If you sleep on it, you might not sleep in it.”

 - They ask you to list your home at a price below what you’re comfortable with.
 Some agents would rather list too low than too high just to get a faster paycheck.

 How to find a real estate agent: FAQ

 How do I find a good real estate agent?

-The most reliable way to find a good real estate agent is to use an agent matching service.
-The service will learn about your situation as a buyer or seller and then connect you with 2–3 top local agents in its network.
+The most straightforward way to find a good real estate agent is to use a free agent matching service.
+The service will learn about your situation and then connect you with top local agents in its network.
 You can interview multiple agents until you find the best fit, or you can walk away.
 Top matching services, like Clever Real Estate, also offer savings on realtor commissions.

 Why you should trust us

 Real Estate Witch’s mission is to provide accurate, actionable, and practical information you can use to make better decisions on your real estate journey.